 You might wonder if rewards for kids are really a good idea.
 There are many parents and educators alike who tend to think of rewards as bribes and they are opposed to handing them out to their children.
-Dr. James Dobson, founder and chairman of Focus on the Family, has a lot to say on the topic of rewards for kids:
+Dr. James Dobson, founder, and former chairman of Focus on the Family, has a lot to say on the topic of rewards for kids.

 We definitely agree with Dr. Dobson.
 We would much rather offer rewards to our children than to have to argue, plead, or punish them.
 Children need to learn how to behave appropriately, and a positive rewards system can help you in their training.